OnitiFR/mulch/README.md

 What's the point?
 ---
-It aims people and organizations who don't want to (or can't) invest too much time in creating their own private cloud, but want a simple and performant solution.
+It aims people and organizations who don't want to (or can't) invest too much time in creating their own private cloud, but want a simple solution with great performance.

 It features a client-server architecture using a REST API.
 It's written in Go and use shell scripts to drive VM configuration and application installation.

-Mulch is using libvirt API (KVM) and can share an existing libvirt server or use a dedicated one.
+Mulch relies on libvirt API (KVM) and can share an existing libvirt server or use a dedicated one.
 No libvirt configuration (or knowledge) is required, Mulch will create and manage needed resources (storage, network).
 You will only interact with Mulch.